 In the future, we intend to establish research and clinical training programs for students in McMaster’s undergraduate medical, health sciences, and psychology programs, and for residents and fellows in Pediatrics and Psychiatry.

 By training and mentoring emerging researchers and practitioners, we will help to solidify their understanding of and commitment to using basic science to inform their clinical practice, and to use their clinical experience to help formulate research questions.
-It is our belief that involving these learners in MacART educational activities will promote their use of practices that advance autism care through meaningful research.
+It is our belief that involving these learners in MacART educational activities will promote their use of practices that advance autism policy and practice through meaningful research.

 Community